 The Mahakiranti idea first occurred to me in Bhutan in 1989, when I set out to chart the language communities of the country in the hope of finding relatives of the Kiranti languages of eastern Nepal or perhaps some language which might be a missing link between Lepcha and Kiranti.
 Instead, I ended up conducting a linguistic survey of the country at the behest of the Royal Government of Bhutan, during which I discovered two Tibeto-Burman languages previously unknown to scholarship, i.e. Black Mountain and Gongduk.
 However, I discovered no stray Kiranti language community in Bhutan.
 Meanwhile, in 1990, a new description had appeared of the verbal morphology of Dolakhā Newar by Carol Genetti.
-So by 1991 the Mahakiranti hypothesis was formulated in my mind as a hypothetical Tibeto-Burman subgroup encompassing Kiranti and Newar, but ultimately excluding the newly discovered languages and subgroups in Bhutan (van Driem 1992, 1993, 1997a).
+So by 1991 the Mahakiranti hypothesis was formulated in my mind as a hypothetical Tibeto-Burman subgroup encompassing Kiranti and Newar but ultimately excluding the newly discovered languages and subgroups in Bhutan (van Driem 1992, 1993, 1997a).

-Later, research by Mark Turin on Thangmi and by myself on Barām led to the identification of these two languages as the closest linguistic relatives of Newar, with which they collectively formed a subgroup within Tibeto-Burman (van Driem 1997b, 2001b, Turin 1998, 1999).
+Later, research by Mark Turin on Thangmi and by myself on Barām led to the identification of these two languages as the closest linguistic relatives of Newar, with which they collectively formed a subgroup within Tibeto-Burman (van Driem 1997b, 2001; Turin 1998, 1999).
 In keeping with the Mahakiranti hypothesis, I first referred to this subgroup comprising Newar, Barām and Thangmi as 'para-Kiranti', but now I simply call this subgroup Newaric, which is more neutral and non-committal with respect to the Mahakiranti hypothesis.
-In scholarly parlour conversation conducted in Nepali I have referred to 'Newaric' as Mahānevārī.

-As fate would have it, I first formulated the Mahakiranti hypothesis in eastern Bhutan in 1991, and I also happen to have ceased entertaining the Mahakiranti hypothesis in eastern Bhutan a decade later in the Spring of 2001.
-At the 7th Himalayan Languages Symposium at Uppsala in August 2001, I told Mark Turin, one of the editors of the present volume, that I had ceased to believe in Mahakiranti.

-In fact, because of my own scepticism with regard to this hypothetical subgroup, already no Mahakiranti taxon had been included in the diagram of Tibeto-Burman linguistic groups, reproduced here from my handbook (vam Driem 2001b).
+In scholarly parlour conversation conducted in Nepali I have referred to this group of Newar, Barām and Thangmi collectively as 'Newaric' or as Mahānevārī.
+As fate would have it, I first formulated the Mahakiranti hypothesis in eastern Bhutan in 1991, and ceased entertaining this hypothesis in eastern Bhutan a decade later, in the spring of 2001.
+In fact, because of my own skepticism with regard to this hypothetical subgroup, no Mahakiranti taxon was included in the diagram of Tibeto-Burman linguistic groups, reproduced here from the handbook.
 Yet the fact that I currently no longer entertain the Mahakiranti hypothesis myself does not, of course, mean that the Mahakiranti hypothesis is necessarily untrue.
 Therefore I retain the name 'Mahakiranti' solely for the sake of argument to designate the proposition that Newaric and Kiranti together form a coherent subgroup within the Tibeto-Burman family.
-Here I shall recapitulate in brief the arguments in favour of the hypothesis and explain why they are no longer valid.
+Here I shall recapitulate in brief the arguments in favour of the hypothesis and explain why they are at present no longer valid.